Cyberattack statistics 2025

 Ransomware is a specific type of malware that aims to force businesses to pay a sum to unlock files and data in their systems.
 This cyber threat is a form of extortion and is one of the most costly cyberattacks for businesses.
 Ransomware attacks have been on the upswing, growing by around 67% in 2023.

-Another common type of cyberattack that affects businesses is social engineering, in which cybercriminals earn the trust of then manipulate employees.
 The most frequent social engineering attack is phishing.
-Phishing perpetrators may pretend to be a reputable company and send emails and messages to employees attempting to get access to sensitive personal information, passwords, bank account numbers, etc. According to Z Scaler, phishing attempts rose by 58.2% in 2023, and the finance industry was the most targeted sector.
+Phishing perpetrators impersonate reputable companies and send messages to employees attempting to steal sensitive information, passwords, and bank details.
+According to Z Scaler, phishing attempts rose by 58.2% in 2023, and the finance industry was the most targeted sector.

 Interestingly, around 43% of all recorded phishing attacks were imitating Microsoft.